 Birmingham born and bred, I came to Calne, Wiltshire to teach, and settled in the area.
 When you have Cherhill White Horse, Silbury Hill and Avebury Stone Circle on your doorstep, why live anywhere else.

-I have been writing since I was little: thank-you letters to Aunties for knitted hats at Christmas; keeping a Letts Schoolgirl Diary which recorded meals I ate, sweets I bought, games I played and TV programmes I watched.
+I have been writing since I was little: thank-you letters to Aunties for knitted gloves at Christmas; keeping a Letts Schoolgirl Diary which recorded meals I ate, sweets I bought, games I played and TV programmes I watched.
 I wrote poems and stories and entered competitions in the Children’s Newspaper and won school essay prizes.
 My diaries expanded, as I got older, to A5 Page -a-day ones – entries full of teenage angst and unrequited love.
 I started a novel and tried my hand at TV drama, influenced by what I read and saw.
 I loved writing but I wanted to be an actress.

 I was an avid reader of Plays and Players magazine.
 I went regularly to the Birmingham Rep, where Derek Jacobi, Ralph Nossek and Bernard Hepton were resident actors.
 I went on school trips to the RSC at Stratford where I saw such greats as Vanessa Redgrave, Ian Holm, David Warner and Eric Porter.